 - Avoid thinking of your own response while they’re still talking.

 - Watch their body language to determine their emotional state and ask open-ended questions to make them share more information with you.

 - Paraphrase their ideas and repeat them back to ensure you understood them correctly.
 For example, “It sounds like you are happy with your current phone, but you’d prefer if it came with a bigger screen because you love watching movies on it.”
 This type of feedback shows the prospect that you’re listening and that you care about their needs.
 It also affords them the opportunity to correct you if they feel misunderstood.

 With continued practice, you’ll find that your prospects will find you irresistible and respond warmly when you talk.

 5. Think of Your Client Relationship Management Solution

 It’s one thing to get your prospects to say yes, but it can quickly go downhill if you don’t handle the project professionally.
 They can just as easily change their mind.
 You want them to find you so irresistible that they continue coming back for more.

 Tools like HoneyBook’s client management software for small businesses make this easy to accomplish.
-From booking clients and signing online contracts to closing deals and making payments, you can easily process inquiries through invoicing with this platform.
+From booking clients and signing online contracts to closing deals and making payments, you can easily process inquiries through invoicing with an online invoice with this platform.
 This gives your clients a sense of confidence in your abilities and services.
 It also allows you to work on your phone.
 This means you can respond to your clients on-the-go.